MarcusKyung/AmericasParksApi.Solution/README.md

 * _Run the terminal command ```dotnet ef database update``` to create the initial MySQL database._

 #### To Run the API:
-* _Navigate to this project's production directory named "TravelApi"._
+* _Navigate to this project's production directory named "AmericasParksApi"._
 * _Run ```dotnet watch run``` in the command line to run the API from your local port.
 This will also open up Swagger UI in your browser.
 At this point, you can begin making API calls._
 * _To make a test a get request, click on the "Get" reviews route in the Swagger UI, then click the "try it out" button._
 * _Reference the endpoint urls, optional parameters, and example requests listed below.
-The TravelAPI supports Get, Post, Update, and Delete functionality._
+The AmericasParksApi supports Get, Post, Update, and Delete functionality._

 ## Endpoints
 ```